Authentication and Keys

 2. the operator shared the vault item to that agent

-4. the runtime registered its public key before the operator granted that access path
+5. the Platform wizard registered the public key before the operator granted that access path

 No wrapped key found for this agent and vault